 The University of Arizona is one of the nation’s best research universities, annually ranking among the top in the nation in external financial support for research in the physical sciences.
 LPL is comparably highly ranked.
-A 2011 survey showed that planetary scientists at the University of Arizona (the vast majority of them in LPL) published more research papers in the last 10 years than those at any other university in the world.
+In the October 2021 U.S. News & World Report ranking of best global universities for space science, UArizona, led by research and publications from

-Please browse through our website, find out some of our history, and find out some of the amazing things our faculty, staff and students are doing in the fast-developing field of planetary sciences.
+Please browse through our website, learn about our history, and find out some of the amazing things our faculty, staff and students are doing in the fast-developing field of planetary sciences.

 The Department of Planetary Sciences/Lunar and Planetary Laboratory is an academic institution that pursues scholarly research and education across the broad discipline of planetary and solar systems science through use of theoretical studies and data analysis, laboratory and field investigations, numerical modeling, telescopic observations, remote sensing, spacecraft instrumentation, and space mission development and operations.